-Former Buckeye Matt Angle returns to the program as the volunteer video coordinator for the 2017 Buckeyes.
+Former Buckeye Matt Angle returns to the program as the volunteer video coordinator for the 2018 Buckeyes.
 Angle, a letterwinner from 2005-07, was a two-time All-Big Ten selection, including first team honors in 2006.
 A 2007 team captain, Angle was taken in the seventh round by the Baltimore Orioles.
 Angle received his degree this past spring in sport industry after playing nine professional seasons with the Orioles, Dodgers, Marlins and Athletics.
-Angle resides in Upper Arlington with his wife, Jaclyn, and baby daughter, Payton.
+Angle resides in Upper Arlington with his wife, Jaclyn, and daughter, Payton.

 See below for more notes on Angle: